List of awards and nominations received by Shila Amzah: Asian Wave

 Asian Wave (声动亚洲 (聲動亞洲, Voices Moving Asia)) is a Chinese reality singing talent show featuring contestants from many different Asian countries.
 The show premiered on 11 July 2012 on Dragon Television.

 I Am A Singer 2

 I Am a Singer (我是歌手) is a Chinese version of the reality show I Am a Singer and it is broadcast on Hunan Television.

 United States

 Nickelodeon Kids' Choice Awards

 The Nickelodeon Kids' Choice Awards, also known as the KCAs or Kids Choice Awards, is an annual awards show that airs on the Nickelodeon cable channel, which airs live and is usually held and telecast live (though with a three-hour time delay for those watching in the Pacific Time Zone or on the Nick 2 feed on digital cable that simulcasts the Pacific time zone feed) on a Saturday night in late March or early April, that honors the year's biggest television, movie, and music acts, as voted by Nickelodeon viewers.

 But for Favourite Asian Act which Shila was nominated, only known as international distribution from Asia region.

 World

-World Music Awards

-The World Music Awards is an international awards show founded in 1989 that annually honors recording artists based on worldwide sales figures provided by the International Federation of the Phonographic Industry (IFPI).

-She was nominees in the World's Best Female Artist and World's Best Entertainer of The Year categories in World Music Awards 2012.
-However, the awards ceremony were postponed to Spring 2013, due to logistic and immigration issues.
-She was nominated again in 3 categories of World's Best Female Artist, World's Best Live Act and World's Best Entertainer of the Year in World Music Awards 2013.

-Shila Amzah was nominated again in WMA 2014 in more categories added which is World's Best Songs & World's Best Video for her Masih Aku Cinta.